 Flavor: Aromatic notes of berries and papaya.
 Blackberry and palm sugar flavor notes.
 Tangy/sweet lingering dry finish.

-Harvest: Machine harvested, small batch, summer 2019
+Harvest: Machine harvested, small batch, fall 2019

 It has qualities of a delicate Black Tea, with the complexity and depth that defines Oolong Tea.
 It's mild in character, but very substantial and well balanced in its flavor profile.
 Smooth on the palate, with tangy, fruity notes, and a lasting heady finish.